Architects and Designers

 In these days of climate change and increasing energy bills, building sustainably and thinking green are more important than ever.
-A good architect can design a scheme using the ‘fabric first’ approach to ensure the building retains heat and energy in winter and keeps unwanted heat out in summer, making the most of passive solar gain, ventilation and good thermal insulation and will guide you to consider suitable renewable technologies such as sola- thermal roof panels, photovoltaic roof panels, ground source and air source heat pumps etc. See GreenSpec, PassivHaus, Energy Saving Trust or Carbon Trust.
+A good architect can design a scheme using the ‘fabric first’ approach to ensure the building retains heat and energy in winter and keeps unwanted heat out in summer, making the most of passive solar gain, ventilation and good thermal insulation and will guide you to consider suitable renewable technologies such as solar-thermal roof panels, photovoltaic roof panels, ground source and air source heat pumps etc. See GreenSpec, PassivHaus, Energy Saving Trust or Carbon Trust.

 For a new home, The Joint Contracts Tribunal (JCT) has several suitable building contract options and you should seek professional advice to select the most suitable.
 For small extensions The JCT has two contracts available for homeowners, the ‘HO/B’ Contract for Homeowner Occupier without a Consultant and the ‘HO/C’ Contract for Homeowner Occupier with a Consultant.
 Both are straightforward six-page documents, available in printed form or to complete online from JCT.

 Insurance & Mortgage Company